Writing Your First Line of x86 Assembly

 SystemsAssembly

 We are going to write a program that prints “Hello, World!” to the Linux console and exits.
 No standard library.
 No printf.
-Just raw communication with the Kernel.
+Just raw communication with the kernel.

 The Code (NASM syntax)